vhrm19/genetic_correlation_optimization/README.md

 ## 📄 Project Overview

 In nondestructive ultrasound inspection, simultaneous emission of coded waveforms can drastically reduce acquisition time.
 However, designing sequences with low auto-correlation sidelobes and minimal cross-correlation is challenging, especially under hardware constraints of tri-state pulse-width modulated (PWM) excitation.
-This project implements a GA-based framework that directly optimizes the **Relative Peak Sidelobe Level Ratio (RPSLR)** of tri-state sequences, outperforming conventional chirp-based methods as demonstrated in our ASME QNDE 2024 paper fileciteturn0file0.
+This project implements a GA-based framework that directly optimizes the **Relative Peak Sidelobe Level Ratio (RPSLR)** of tri-state sequences, outperforming conventional chirp-based methods as demonstrated in our ASME QNDE 2024 paper.

 ### Key Contributions